 - Protein Shakes and Supplements: Plant proteins are commonly used in shakes as a dietary supplement to increase protein intake, especially for vegans and vegetarians.

-Egg protein
+Egg Protein

 Egg protein has a particularly favorable amino acid profile, with a high concentration of leucine, a key amino acid for muscle protein synthesis.

-Benefits of egg protein
+Benefits of Egg Protein

-- Complete Protein and High in Essential Amino Acids: Contains all essential amino acids, making it an excellent option for muscle growth and repair.
+- Complete Protein High in Essential Amino Acids: Contains all essential amino acids, making it an excellent option for muscle growth and repair.

-- Ideal for People with Food Intolerances: Being lactose and gluten free, it is suitable for people with intolerances or allergies to these components.
+- Ideal for People with Food Intolerances: Being lactose- and gluten-free, it is suitable for people with intolerances or allergies to these components.

 Common Uses